 - Air conditioning

 - Blankets (sometimes - bring warm clothes in case)

 - Luggage allowance (usually not too strict on limits, with ample undercarriage storage for backpacks and suitcases)

 Getting to Inle Lake from Yangon

 Yangon is one of the first destinations in most Myanmar trips due to it being well-connected to several international airports in Asia.

-One thing that you’ll need to consider when planning a trip to Inle Lake from Yangon is that this depot can take up to one hour to reach from the city and sometimes even more in rush hour.
+One thing that you'll need to consider when planning a trip to Inle Lake from Yangon is that this depot can take up to one hour to reach the city and sometimes even more during rush hour.